evanovar/RobloxAccountManager/README.md

 - **UI Mode**: Graphical interface with extra features like game list, real-time game names, visual account management, and persistent settings.

 **Q: Can I switch between Console and UI mode?**
 A: Yes!
-Just delete `version_config.json` and restart the program.
+Just delete `AccountManagerData/version_config.json` and restart the program.
 You'll be asked to choose again.

 **Q: What is the Game List feature?**
-A: UI mode automatically saves the last 10 games you've launched (with Place IDs and Private Server codes).
+A: UI mode automatically saves your recently launched games (with Place IDs and Private Server codes).
+You can configure how many games to remember (5-50) in the Settings window.
 Click any game in the list to quickly load it again.

 **Q: What does [P] mean in the game list?**
 A: [P] indicates that the game was saved with a private server link code.
 Clicking it will load both the Place ID and Private Server ID.

-**Q: Will you add Multi Instance Support?**
+**Q: What is Multi Roblox?**
-A: I'll add it if I figure out how to make it work.
-If I can't, then probably not.
+A: Multi Roblox allows you to run multiple Roblox instances simultaneously on the same machine.
+Enable it in Settings, and you can launch multiple games at once.
+The tool automatically handles the technical requirements (mutex and file locking).

+**Q: How do I import accounts using cookies?**
+A: Open Settings window and click "Import Cookie".
+Paste your `.ROBLOSECURITY` cookie from Chrome/browser, and the tool will automatically fetch the username and add the account.
+The cookie is encrypted and stored securely.

+**Q: Where are my data files stored?**
+A: All configuration and account data are stored in the `AccountManagerData` folder in the same directory as the program.
+This includes:
+- `saved_accounts.json` - Your encrypted account data
+- `encryption_config.json` - Encryption settings
+- `ui_settings.json` - UI preferences and game list
+- `version_config.json` - Console/UI mode preference

 ### Encryption Questions